unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 where $r$ is the pixels of the input image and $s$ is the pixels of the output image. $T$ is a transformation function that maps each value of $r$ to each value of $s$.

-Negative transformation, which is invert of identity transformation.
+Negative transformation, which is the invert of identity transformation.
 In negative transformation, each value of the input image is subtracted from the $L-1$ and mapped onto the output image.

 In this case, the following transition has been done.

 $s = (L – 1) – r$

 So each value is subtracted by **255**.
-So what happens is that, the lighter pixels become dark and the darker picture becomes light.
+So what happens is that the lighter pixels become dark and the darker picture becomes light.
 And it results in image negative.

 ```python